lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 On their own, each element of this process is not super complicated.
 It is making all of the elements talk to each other that we want to focus on.
 We can begin by creating a simple circuit with a potentiometer like the one shown below:

-* Connect pot to power & ground
+* Connect pot to power & ground.
-* Connect middle pin to A0
+* Connect middle pin to A0. (this can be any of the analog pins, but you will have to update the code examples below to match the pin of your choice.)

 ![serialpot](/images/graphics/serialpot.png)